 Well, the process above sounds very impressive, but about a year ago I made an almost fatal mistake.
 Learn from my experience and know that your backups are only as reliable as the last time you attempted to restore one of the backups.

-Prior to using Ameir’s MySQL Backup to FTP and Email script I was using an application that had been working fine for me for the previous 2 years.
-I hadn’t needed a DB restore for about 10 months when I had someone come in and hack one of my forums.
 I attempted to restore my most recent DB backup file and got errors.
 I tried to restore one that was 2 days old… same errors.
-After trying 2 more backup files I gave up and called my server admin to have them restore their backup… phew!
-After this fire drill I discovered that my backup script has stopped working about 4 months prior!!!
-I don’t know if it was a change in my hosting environment, the size of the DB’s or some other odd problem, but that’s when I abandoned that application for something new.
+After trying 2 more backup files I gave up and called my server admin to have them restore their backup.
+I lost a day’s worth of new members and posts, but thank goodness my host’s backup system was working AND they happened to have a snapshot from the day before… phew!
+After this fire was put out I discovered that my backup script has stopped working about 4 months prior!!!
+I don’t know if it was a change in my hosting environment, the size of the DB’s or some other odd problem, but that’s when I abandoned that application for something new & promised myself to be more vigilant about testing my backups more regularly.
 Since then I’ve been using Ameir’s script without fail.
 BUT, the moral of this story:

 - Backup soon and backup often